 For many women, the term “hot flash” brings only one thing to mind: menopause.
-But hot flashes can have many causes other than the cessation of a woman’s monthly menstrual cycle.
-Understanding these other causes could be key to determining whether or not your hot flashes are a signal that you’re headed into your menopausal years.
+But hot flashes can have many causes other than the end of a woman’s monthly menstrual cycle.
+Understanding these other causes could help determine whether or not your hot flashes are a signal that you’re heading toward menopause

-When your body temperature elevates, you may experience a feeling similar to hot flashes.
-For example, using heated blankets or a hot water bottle, or even just keeping the temperature too high in the house, can cause this sensation.
+You may experience a feeling similar to a hot flash when your body temperature rises.
+Using heated blankets, a hot water bottle, or even just keeping the temperature too high in the house can cause this sensation.
 You may feel flushed and extremely warm, mistaking your symptoms for hot flashes.
 Taking a cool shower to lower your body temperature can help restore your body to a more comfortable temperature.

-Hot flashes are the side effects of a wide variety of prescription medications, including raloxifene (Evista) and tamoxifen (Tamoxifen and Nolvadex).
-Some over-the-counter medications also can cause symptoms that mimic those of menopause-related hot flashes, so thoroughly check the labels of all medications.
-Also be sure to discuss symptoms with your doctor when seeking treatment.
+Some over-the-counter medications can also cause symptoms that mimic those of menopause-related hot flashes.
+Check the labels of all medications you take.
+Also, be sure to discuss symptoms with your doctor.

-Certain spicy foods — particularly hot peppers — are so disruptive to the body that they can dilate blood vessels and stimulate nerve endings, creating a feeling of extreme heat.
+Certain spicy foods — particularly hot peppers — are a common culprit too.
+Foods that pack a fiery punch can dilate blood vessels and stimulate nerve endings.
+These biological changes create a feeling of extreme heat.
 Alcohol, for some people, also has an effect similar to hot flashes.
-This effect can develop at any point in a person’s life.
+This response can develop at any point in a person’s life.

-In reaction to emotional stimuli, your body may release the stress hormones epinephrine and norepinephrine, which pump up blood flow and produce a warming sensation throughout the body.
-Similar to blushing, “flushing” can result from a wide variety of factors — from stress to spinal cord lesions and migraine headaches—causing entire sections of your body to turn red and feel extremely warm.
-Sometimes, flushing is simply an allergic skin reaction to outside stimuli like food or environmental elements.
+Your body may release the stress hormones epinephrine and norepinephrine when you’re stressed out, nervous, or upset.
+These hormones pump up blood flow and produce a warming sensation throughout the body.
+Similar to blushing, “flushing” can result from a wide variety of factors — from stress to spinal cord lesions and migraine headaches.
+Flushing causes entire sections of your body to turn red and feel extremely warm.

-Hot flashes can be hormonal, even when they are not related to menopause or perimenopause (the transitional period from regular menstruation to menopause).
-Doctors believe that the hypothalamus is the key to hot flashes, as this section of the brain regulates body temperature.
-A malfunction in the hypothalamus is generally caused by the natural drop in estrogen that occurs as a woman ages.
-It can also be due to other causes, such as eating disorders, head traumas, and genetic disorders.
-Hypothalamus dysfunction can be treated with hormone replacement therapy or by making basic lifestyle changes.
+Hot flashes can be hormonal, even when they’re not related to menopause or perimenopause (the transitional period from regular menstruation to menopause).
+Doctors believe that the hypothalamus is the key to hot flashes.
+The hypothalamus is the section of the brain that regulates body temperature.
+The natural drop in estrogen that happens as a woman ages can often cause the hypothalamus to malfunction.
+Eating disorders, head traumas, and genetic disorders are other possible causes.
+Hypothalamus dysfunction can be treated with hormone replacement therapy.

 It’s easy to mistake a fever for hot flashes.
 Some infections that cause fever, like those in the urinary tract, may be the true cause of the “hot flash.”
-Carcinoid syndrome, an illness in which a tumor releases chemicals into the body, creates symptoms that are also very similar to hot flashes.
+Carcinoid syndrome, an illness in which a tumor releases chemicals into the body.
+The release of chemicals creates symptoms that are very similar to hot flashes.